jantonelli111/NLinteraction/README.md

 # NLinteraction

-This is an R package to implement the ideas in Antonelli et. al (2018), which can be found at the following link:
+This is an R package to implement the ideas in Antonelli et. al (2018) to estimate the effects of environmental mixtures that allows for interactions of any order among the interactions.
+More details can be found at the following link:

 https://arxiv.org/pdf/1711.11239.pdf